Peter Holmes à Court

 Peter Holmes à Court (born 1968) is an Australian businessman.

 He is the eldest son of the late billionaire businessman Robert Holmes à Court and Janet Holmes à Court.
-He was well known as a joint owner of the National Rugby League team South Sydney Rabbitohs together with Russell Crowe from 2006 until 2014.
+He was joint owner of the National Rugby League team South Sydney Rabbitohs together with Russell Crowe from 2006 until 2014.

 Education

-After completing his schooling at Geelong Grammar School in Corio, he read law at Oxford University and received his BA in economics and theatre from Middlebury College, Vermont.
+After completing his schooling at Geelong Grammar School in Corio, he read law at Oxford University and finally received his BA in economics and theatre from Middlebury College, Vermont.

 Overseas ventures

 In 1993 Holmes à Court formed Back Row Productions, operating in New York City, London and Sydney.
 Back Row produced at least twenty live shows in thirty countries and 300 cities worldwide.
-Back Row Productions, produced and promoted tours of “Tap Dogs” and standup turns by comics Eddie Izzard and Jerry Seinfeld.
+Back Row Productions, produced and promoted tours of "Tap Dogs" and standup turns by comics Eddie Izzard and Jerry Seinfeld.
 It staged shows in 30 countries and turned out ancillary videos, CDs and DVDs.
 In 1994 Holmes à Court put together an off-Broadway rock musical, Fallen Angel.
 The show was open for three weeks and lost most of Holmes à Court's available capital as well as the capital put in by investors.
 Peter's mother, Janet Holmes à Court's official biography states: "Newly married, Peter Holmes à Court was impatient for success and not interested in working in a hands-on way to learn the theatre business, as someone like Cameron Mackintosh had done.
 Peter had some tough lessons early.
 Billy Boesky's rock and roll musical, Fallen Angel, was Peter's first off-Broadway show, which he put together in 1994.
 It stayed open three weeks and lost most of Peter's available capital and that of some investor's close to home who weren't happy with the result".